Asbestosis

 Asbestosis occurs when microscopic asbestos fibers get lodged in the tiny sacs within the lungs (called alveoli).
 The fibers damage the alveoli and prevent the lungs from properly filling with air.

-Over time, asbestosis can lead to fatal outcomes like respiratory failure or heart failure.
 Those with asbestosis could also be at risk of mesothelioma, a deadly cancer also caused by asbestos exposure.

-Fortunately, U.S. veterans who develop asbestosis could qualify for medical and financial benefits offered by the U.S. Department of Veterans Affairs (VA), as well as compensation.
+Thankfully, U.S. veterans who develop asbestosis could qualify for medical and financial benefits offered by the U.S. Department of Veterans Affairs (VA), as well as compensation.

 Get help pursuing compensation for asbestosis now.